 Lentil Couscous Salad with Goat Cheese

-Lentil couscous salad in a glass bowl.
+lentil couscous salad in a large glass bowl.

 Inspired by the Amazing M&S Salad